pyroclient/pyro/README.md

 Dont open an issue or pull request that we disagree with because we will always close it even if you have valid points!
 Our 9 year old fans don't know how to navigate github so they cant find closed prs or issues and will keep feeding us money!

-In fact, our incompetent developers run off of an IV supply of PayPal balance!
+In fact, our developers run off of an IV supply of PayPal balance!

 Adding a new client to your mods folder with Pyro?
 Make sure to only wait 20 minutes for the loader to work and your new client will probably crash!